dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

       - and it requires so much forethought, plenty of regular contact with the subject/target, and *constant* focus on the malicious intent of bringing harm to that person.
+      - "Anthony Hopkins uses NLP to butter his victims up. be like Hopkins"